Tag Archives: Geoff Campion

 It’s surprising to think the character hasn’t been placed into this kind of environment before now.
 It’s the kind of story which could’ve been developed into a serial to delve deeper into his mind, especially if he befriended other lions.
 After all, he was given this lion form by Specter for a reason, could he have found a kindred spirit in them?
 But then again, the comic was still in its infancy when it was cancelled, so who knows what could’ve happened.
 I have to say though, it’s fun to see him take to this form with relish, acting like an actual wild lion and fighting off the hypnotised, innocent animals (without killing them).
 Only a few characters got the chance for any kind of development by the end and unfortunately Lionheart wasn’t one of them.
 This is like a teaser for what could’ve been.

-Before we sign off from the last ever edition of this comic there’s just time for a quick plug for some of Fleetway‘s range which may have appealed to he target audience.
+Before we sign off from the last ever edition of this comic there’s just time for a quick plug for some of Fleetway‘s range which may have appealed to the target audience.
 Battle had merged with the new Eagle after a phenomenal run, Roy of the Rovers was still going strong and another of their licenced comics, Mask had proved a lot more popular, lasting 80 issues and it was certainly a hit with some of my friends.
-These could be described as the Barrie Tomlinson range, as he edited all of these titles too.
+These could be described as the Barrie Tomlinson range, as he edited all of these.

-Never again would the young readers see these fun characters and the horror comics that came along with them for the ride.
-While there seems to be very little left to tell as memories seem vague when it comes to Super Naturals, keep an eye on the blog for some possible extra content in the future nonetheless.
-It’s sad to see the comic end and it will remain a treasured part of my collection, taking pride of place on the Barrie Tomlinson Trilogy Shelf.
-I hope I’ve been able to do my bit in helping keep the memory of this classic alive.
+Never again would the young readers see these fun characters and the horror strips that came along with them for the ride.
+While there seems to be very little to tell from the creative team because memories seem vague when it comes to Super Naturals, keep an eye on the blog for some possible extra content in the future nonetheless.
+It’s sad to see the comic end and it’ll remain a treasured part of my collection, taking pride of place on the Barrie Tomlinson Trilogy Shelf.
+I hope I’ve been able to do my bit in keeping the memory of this classic alive.

 RiNG RAiDERS #5: ELECTRiFYiNG STAKES